 Both diamonds have a crown angle of 35.0 degrees with a crown height of 15% and feature a lower girdle facet length of 75% which when combined with these proportions, should provide broad-spectrum sparkle that is bold and bright.

 Even the girdle edge of both diamonds is within the same range of medium to slightly thick, faceted.
 The only real difference between the two diamonds is the length of the star facets, 45% vs 50% and that’s not really something that any of us are going to pick up on with just our eyes…

-This pair of diamonds from Ritani provides an excellent match for earrings, and that they would look fantastic set in these three prong platinum, Martini style diamond studs from Ritani.
+This pair of diamonds from Ritani provides an excellent match for earrings, and that they would look fantastic set in these three prong white gold Martini style diamond studs from Ritani.

 I mentioned previously that I happened to stumble across these while helping a client search for diamonds on Ritani, but the fact of the matter is that I find their diamond search engine to be clunky and cumbersome, especially when it comes to searching for matched pairs of diamonds for earrings!

 In order to see the details for all of the results that appear when I search for diamonds on Ritani, so that I can determine whether the proportions of the diamond meet my preferred selection criteria, I have to mouse over the option to “Choose Diamond” and then right-click on “View Diamond Details” and then wait for the lab report to open to see the actual proportions for each diamond.[separator]

 This means that I had sixty separate tabs open in my browser while conducting a diamond search for this particular client!
 And I had to sit around twiddling my thumbs while I waited for every one of the diamond grading reports to open… And when it was all said and done, there were only three GIA Excellent cut diamonds from Ritani that actually met my selection criteria, one met the clients needs, and I thought the other two made a good option for earrings, but it’s a big waste of time in my book!